keith/swift-staticlibs/README.md

 # swift-staticlibs

+**NOTE**: As of Xcode 9 beta 4, Xcode natively supports static libraries with Swift sources, meaning this ~~hack~~ workaround is no longer needed!

 This repo contains a replacement linker script for building iOS static frameworks that contain Swift sources from **within Xcode**